Star Trek: Prodigy: Marketing

-The title and logo were revealed at the virtual Star Trek Universe panel during the July 2020 Comic-Con@Home convention, while Mulgrew's casting was announced at another virtual Star Trek Universe panel for New York Comic-Con in October 2020.
+The title and logo were revealed at the virtual Star Trek Universe panel during the July 2020 Comic-Con@Home convention, while Mulgrew's casting was announced at another virtual Star Trek Universe panel for New York Comic Con in October 2020.
 A first look at the main characters was released during the February 2021 ViacomCBS Investor Day, and a first look at Hologram Janeway was revealed during the "First Contact Day" virtual event on April 5, 2021, celebrating the fictional holiday marking first contact between humans and aliens in the Star Trek universe.
 At the Television Critics Association press tour in August 2021, the opening title sequence was revealed along with Giacchino's main theme.
 After being the dominant producer of Star Trek collectible figures in the 1990s, Playmates Toys returned to the franchise in 2022 with new figures based on Prodigy.
-To promote the series' Nickelodeon debut, the family-friendly, space-themed interactive experience at CAMP Experience in Brooklyn, New York, was redressed to be Prodigy-themed from July 22 to August 29.
+To promote the series' Nickelodeon debut, the family-friendly, space-themed interactive experience at CAMP Experience in Brooklyn, New York, was redressed to be Prodigy-themed from July 22 to August 29, 2022.

-Mulgrew and Gray promoted the series at a "Star Trek Day" event on September 8, 2022, where the mid-season premiere date was announced and a new clip from the second half of the first season was shown.
-A mid-season trailer was revealed by the Hagemans at the Star Trek Universe panel for New York Comic-Con in October, which also featured Mulgrew, Gray, Jamil, and executive producers Kurtzman, Roddenberry, and Hibon.
-For the second half of the first season, an excerpt from Admiral Janeway's personal log was released each week on Instagram.
-The logs were written by Waltke and voiced by Mulgrew, and include details that are not revealed in the series.
-These include the USS Protostar original mission to complete the work started by the USS Voyager in the Delta Quadrant, and the involvement of Voyager character B'Elanna Torres in the design of the USS Dauntless.

 Release

-Streaming and broadcast

-Star Trek: Prodigy premiered on October 28, 2021, on the streaming service Paramount+, in the United States.
-The series is being released in other countries as Paramount+ is made available to them.
-CTV Sci-Fi Channel broadcasts the series in Canada.
-The first five episodes were released through November 18, followed by a break before the rest of the first 10 episodes were released beginning on January 6, 2022.
-The series premiered on the cable channel Nickelodeon, which originally ordered the series, on December 17, 2021, before a weekly airing on the channel of the first half of the first season from July 8 to August 5, 2022.
-After their Nickelodeon debut, the episodes are made available on Nick.com, the Nick App, and Nick On Demand.
-The 10-episode second half of the first season was released on Paramount+ in the U.S. beginning October 27, 2022.